precogtyrant/belkirk-jekyll-demo/_drafts/2018-11-21-my-post-is-great.md

 date: 2018-11-21 09:06:48 +0000

 ---
 This is an awesome post.
+How are you doing?